(This post may contain affiliate links. Please read our disclosure policy for more information.)

 - Renting a locker in the lodge is a good option if you don’t want (or need) to carry everything with you, but don’t want to take the time to trudge back to the car (which may require a shuttle ride).
-The cost varies by locker size and ski resort, but we generally pay $10-20/day.
+The cost varies by locker size and ski resort, but we generally pay $10-20 per day.

 - Keep personal items in your car.
-Lunch time picnics in the parking lot are actually kind of fun.
-This is easier when your able to park reasonable close to the lifts.
+Lunchtime picnics in the parking lot are actually kind of fun.
+This is easier when you’re able to park reasonably close to the lifts.

 6. Free Ski School for the Kids

 The Epic SchoolKids Pass program is the best place to start.
 The program is available at Vail Resorts in Colorado and Utah (update: this program is now offered at Whistler Blackcomb in British Colombia beginning in the 2018-2019 ski season).
 The program offers free ski passes, one beginner lesson, and one equipment rental (which does not include goggles) for kids in Kindergarten through 5th grade.